playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Why doesn't this show a timestamp?

-This is because when you change `ref` it never causes a re-render, which then never re-draws the `p` .
+This is because when you change `ref` it never causes a re-render, which then never re-draws the `p`.

 Here, `useRef` is set to `undefined` and only updates _after_ the initial render in the `useEffect`, which does not cause a re-render.

-To solve for this, we must set a `useState` to trigger a re-render.
+To solve this, we must set a `useState` to trigger a re-render.

 ```jsx
 const Comp = () => {